FAQs for Employers

 Can I discipline, discharge, or refuse to hire an employee because of a child support withholding order?

-No. An employer commits an unlawful employment practice if the employer discharges, refuses to hire, or in any other manner discriminates, retaliates, or takes disciplinary action against the employee because of the entry or service of a withholding order, or because of the obligations the order imposes on the employer.
+No. Oregon law (ORS 25.424) provides that an employer commits an unlawful employment practice if the employer discharges, refuses to hire, or in any other manner discriminates, retaliates, or takes disciplinary action against an employee because of the entry or service of a withholding order, or because of the obligations the order imposes on the employer.

-Does an Order/Notice to Withhold always come from the Oregon Child Support Program or District Attorney’s office?
+Does an Income Withholding for Support always come from the Oregon Child Support Program?

-No. The law allows every state to send orders to employers to another state.
-Therefore, a notice to withhold may also come directly from another state, a private attorney, or a custodial parent.
-Please see the U S. Department of Human Services guide to contacts » for more information.
+No. Federal law allows every state to send orders to employers in another state.
+Therefore, an income withholding order may also come directly from another state, a private attorney, or a custodial parent.
+Please see the Office of Child Support Services Income Withholding – Answers to Employers’ Questions » for more information.

 Will employer packets vary?